isomerpages/moe-tampinespri/_about-us/School Values – iREAP.md

 The Tampinesian hallmarks represent the collective hopes and aspirations we have of all Tampinesians.
 They were reviewed at the end of 2020 through a series of focus group discussions, in tandem with our re-envisioning. &nbsp;Through these conversations, it was evident that we still want them to be&nbsp;<b>self-disciplined, self-motivated, caring, confident, creative, adaptable, happy and healthy.</b>&nbsp;

 The Tampinesian hallmarks delineate the distinctive attributes we want our students to be endowed with.
-They help us and our students understand and work towards the vision of what it means to be a “Community School of Excellence: Caring Hearts and Creative Minds”&nbsp;
+They help us and our students understand and work towards the vision of what it means to be a “Community School of Excellence: Care, Create, Connect, Contribute”

 <b>Our iREAP Values</b>